ni/VireoSDK/CONTRIBUTING.md

 To create and release hotfixes, annotated git tags are used; no release branches are created and maintained.
 To create a hotfix release, follow the steps below:

 #### Maintainer will create a hotfix branch from the desired tag in ni/VireoSDK
-* Goto https://github.com/ni/VireoSDK in your browser, click the "Branch:master" button and select the "Tags" tab in the pop-up that appears.
+* Go to https://github.com/ni/VireoSDK in your browser, click the "Branch:master" button and select the "Tags" tab in the pop-up that appears.
 * Choose the tag (say v10.1.7) on top of which you want to create a hotfix.
 The button should now say something like "Tag:v10.1.7".
 * Click on the "Tag:v10.1.7" button, select 'Branches', and type a new name for the branch (for example, 'hotfix'), hit Enter.
 This will create a new 'hotfix' branch in ni/VireoSDk from the chosen tag (v10.1.7).